Alfresco/alfresco-content-app/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
+Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Gitter][gitter].

-The ADF [Gitter][gitter] channel is a much better place to ask questions since:
+The ADF [Gitter][gitter] channel is a much better place to ask questions:

-* many people that can help
+* direct access to many experianced Angular and ADF developers
 * questions and answers stay available for public viewing so your question / answer might help someone else
 * all discussions are saved and indexed, you can search for previous answers